rdevans87/OOP_TeamProfileGenerator/README.md

 * Each question will pertain to a specific `Team Member's Profile` you're creating.
 Answer each prompt for `Manager`, `Engineer`, `Intern`,  `Employee`.

-Hit Enter after answering each question to continue to the next prompt.
+* Hit Enter after answering each question to continue to the next prompt.
 When all the prompts are completed, you will receive an alert `Team Profile Generator Complete`.

-* A `sample.html`file will automatically generate inside the explorer window of your project's repository within the `sample ` folder.
+* A `sample.html` file will automatically generate inside the explorer window of your project directory within the `sample` folder.

-* Your `sample.html` should contain a similar structure as the [#mock-up] shown above with a header displaying `my team`  and four individual cards for each employee.
+* Your `sample.html` should contain a similar structure as the [#mock-up] shown above with a header displaying `my team`  and four individual cards for each `employee`.

 * Each employee card will have a `name`, `role`, & `email`.
 Engineer cards will include a `github username`.
-Intern card will display the `school` which they are currently attending.
+Intern cards will display the `school` which they are currently attending.

-* Please feel free to make changes to the styling or employee roles as needed.
+* Please feel free to make changes to the styling or employee roles as needed, but do not make changes to the html file structure or javascript files unless you'd like to make a contribution.

 ## Directory Structure